Visiting the Library of Congress Young Readers Center with Kids

 • A large women’s restroom with changing table is located just outside the YRC.
 There is also a water fountain immediately outside.
 Our review team did not see a men’s restroom located near the YRC.

-• Two activity sheets are available online – print and bring these along to help get kids excited about their visit to the Library.
+• Two activity sheets are available here – print and bring these along to help get kids excited about their visit to the Library.
 The first page is geared to younger children and the second page, a word search, seems more appropriate for slightly older kids.
 Beware though that completing the pages can be tricky if the Great Hall is especially crowded.

 • The Library offers many awe-inspiring exhibits for older teens and adults, but other nice touches for families of all ages include wooden picnic tables outside the Library’s main entrance (bring your own snacks as only vending machines are available in the basement of the Jefferson building), a fantastic view of the Capital across the street, very helpful docents at the information stations, a gift shop with clever finds and books for the whole family and, again, the magnificent Great Hall.